Westerville Library is now connect to 17 neighboring libraries.

 • On average, you will experience shorter wait times for new and popular items.

-• Your hold and reminder notices will feature upcoming events and popular services.
+• Your hold and reminder notices feature upcoming events and popular services.

 • You’ll have more options for managing your library account via phone.

-• Your library will be able to allocate more money and staffing towards high-value projects and services to benefit the community.
+• Your library is now able to allocate more money and staffing towards high-value projects and services to benefit the community.

-Which libraries will I be able to borrow from and return to?
+Which libraries can I borrow from and return to?

 Starting in late 2024 - Alexandria Public Library, Bexley Public Library, Columbus Metropolitan Library, Delaware County District Library, Fairfield County District Library, Grandview Heights Public Library, Granville Public Library Association, London Public Library, Marysville Public Library, Pataskala Public Library, Pickaway County District Library, Pickerington Public Library, Plain City Public Library, Southwest Public Libraries, Upper Arlington Public Library, Wagnalls Memorial Library, and Worthington Libraries.

-Does this mean the Westerville Public Library is merging with the Columbus Metropolitan Library?
+Does this mean the Westerville Public Library has merged with the Columbus Metropolitan Library?

-No. The Westerville Public Library will remain an independent library with the same service district and funding structure.
-The main change is that the Westerville Public Library will share physical collections (books, movies, music) with 17 neighboring libraries via a shared catalog.
+No. The Westerville Public Library remains an independent library with the same service district and funding structure.
+The main change is that the Westerville Public Library now shares physical collections (books, movies, music) with 17 neighboring libraries via a shared catalog.

 What will stay the same?

-The Westerville Public Library will remain fines free.
-Most services, amenities, digital collections, research tools, and library-hosted events will remain the same.
-The library’s service district and funding structure will also remain the same.
-You will still be able to borrow from other Ohio libraries through SearchOhio and OhioLINK.
+The Westerville Public Library remains fines free.
+Most services, amenities, digital collections, research tools, and library-hosted events remain the same.
+The library’s service district and funding structure also remains the same.
+You are still able to borrow from other Ohio libraries through SearchOhio and OhioLINK.

 Westerville Library joins Central Library Consortium in 2024